News & views

 You know what they say; things are always better when they’re integrated.
 Okay, maybe they don’t, but when you’re looking for the best ROI from your communications campaigns, there’s no doubt that integrating your offerings is the best way to secure the strongest results.

 PRCA’s Digital PR and Communications Report meanwhile reflects the growing popularity of streamlining services, particularly social.
-57% of respondents said the majority of their digital and social media content is produced by the PR and communications department as opposed to a separate social team, up 12% year-on-year.
+57% of respondents said the majority of their digital and social media content is produced by the PR and communications department as opposed to a separate social media team, up 12% year-on-year.

 So we know that integrated campaigns are the way to go.
 Great.
 Getting everything to align and fit into one integrated campaign strategy is another matter however.